StarsoftAnalysis/ESP8266AlarmClock/README.md

     GNU General Public License for more details.

-    You should have received a copy of the GNU General Public License along with AlarmClock.
+    You should have received a copy of the GNU General Public License along with ESP8266AlarmClock.
 If not, see <https://www.gnu.org/licenses/>.

 ## Features